tenshells/DischargeNow/README.md

 # DischargeNow
-simple tkinter python script that prompts for charging and discharging
+simple tkinter python app that prompts for charging and discharging on Windows systems